 MAT in Science Education, University of Iowa, 1998

 BA in Chemistry, University of Iowa, 1996

 Formal and Informal Science Learning

-Dr. Campbell is a faculty member in the Neag School of Education.
+Dr. Campbell is the Department Head of Curriculum and Instruction and a Professor of Science Education in the Neag School of Education.
 His research focuses on cultivating imaginative and equitable representations of STEM activity.
 This is accomplished in formal science learning environments through partnering with pre-service and in-service science teachers and leaders to collaboratively focus on supporting student use of modeling as an anchoring epistemic practice to reason about events that happen in the natural world.
 This work extends into informal learning environments through a focus on iterative design of informal learning spaces and equity focused STEM identity research.

 Co-Principal Investigator ($145,000).
 Water and Sustainability: Educative curriculum using online mapping tools to support teacher and student learning.
 (2016-2019).
 Agriculture and Food Research Initiative (AFRI) Program with oversight from the U.S. Department of Agriculture.
 Collaborative proposal submitted with PI Chester Arnold, Director for Outreach, Center for Land Use Education & Research (CLEAR), Co-Pi’s Drs.
 John Volin, Department Chair and Professor of Natural Resources, David Moss, Associate Professor of Science Education, and Mike Willig, Professor of Ecology and Evolutionary Biology and Direct of Center Center for Environmental Sciences & Engineering, all at the University of Connecticut.
 Role: Co-Principal Investigator.
 (Notification of Award August 23, 2016).